Breast Cancer Reconstruction Surgery

-Some women who plan to have a mastectomy decide to have breast reconstruction surgery.
+Some women who plan to have a mastectomy after a breast cancer diagnosis decide to have breast reconstruction surgery.
 Other women prefer to wear a breast form (prosthesis) inside their bra.
 Others decide to do nothing after surgery.
 All of these options have pros and cons.
 What is right for one woman may not be right for another.
 What is important is that nearly every woman treated for breast cancer has choices.

 Breast reconstruction may be done at the same time as the mastectomy, or later on.
 If radiation therapy is part of the treatment plan, some doctors suggest waiting until after radiation therapy is complete.

 If you are thinking about breast reconstruction, you should talk to a plastic surgeon before the mastectomy, even if you plan to have your reconstruction later on.